alaypatel07/kubevirt-api-fuzzer/README.md

     KubeVirt
     KubeVirtList
     ```
-2. Upon upgrade to API, the json and YAML files will be upgraded.
+2. Upon upgrade to API, the json and YAML files will be updated.
-3. When Kubevirt cuts a new release of the project, the current version files will be copied to the release version and
+3. When KubeVirt cuts a new release of the project, the current version files will be copied to the release version and
    future development branch will add a unit test for past two releases:
     ```
     $ VERSION=release-0.60